No rite of spring for golf: Masters postponed due to virus - WHIZ News

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough, with the vast majority recovering in about two weeks.

-The NBA and NHL has suspended its seasons indefinitely.
-Major League Baseball has postponed the start of its season, and one of the biggest events was the NCAA basketball tournament — March Madness — that captivates the country for three weeks.
+The NBA and NHL have suspended their seasons indefinitely.
+Major League Baseball has postponed the start of its season, and one of the biggest events to be called off was the NCAA basketball tournament — March Madness — that captivates the country for three weeks.
 The championship game is the Monday night before the Masters.

 Colleges are canceling spring sports.